opencontainers/distribution-spec/spec.md

 #### Listing Referrers

-*Note: this feature was added in distibution-spec 1.1.
+*Note: this feature was added in distribution-spec 1.1.
 Registries should see [Enabling the Referrers API](#enabling-the-referrers-api) before enabling this.*

 To fetch the list of referrers, perform a `GET` request to a path in the following format: `/v2/<name>/referrers/<digest>` <sup>[end-12a](#endpoints)</sup>.